slaxman/Nxt2Wallet/README.md

     Specify 'true' to accept the server certificate without verifying the trust path or 'false' to verify the certificate trust path before accepting the connection.
 The default is 'false'.

   - account=id
     Specify the Nxt account as either an identifier or a Reed-Solomon string.
 This parameter can be repeated to define multiple accounts.
 You will be prompted to enter the account if this parameter is not specified.
+The account must exist before you can use Nxt2Wallet.
+An account is created by sending coins or a message to the account from an existing account.